FredrikPedersen/Learning_Kotlin/README.md

  - Used to restrict class hierarchies.
  - Often referred to as "Enums on steroids".
- - Defines a restricted set og derived classes.
+ - Defines a restricted set of derived classes.
  - For a more detailed explanation and some use cases, take a look at [Baeldung's article](https://www.baeldung.com/kotlin/sealed-classes) on the subject